Hritik-S/Snippets4cp/README.md

 # Snippets4cp
-Code snippets are great additions to anyone who wants to save time while Coding.
-They make it easier to write Algorithms,repeating code, such as loops, or reusable methods in competitive programming competitions.
+Code **snippets** are great additions to anyone who wants to save time while Coding.
+They make it **easier** to write Algorithms,repeating code, such as loops, or reusable methods in **competitive programming competitions**.

 ### How to use

-Type the below commands to get the snippet
+Type the below Prefixes to get your required Code Snippet.

 ### Install instructions